Vadorequest/old/README.md

-# Old projects I made in my ealy days
+# Old projects I made in my early days

 Really old code I like to look at to see how much I've improved since my early days as a programmer.